-Obama issues warning to Trump on Russia
+Despite reassurance, Obama warns Europe of a 'meaner world'

 "The walls between races and tribes, natives and immigrants, Christian and Muslim and Jew cannot stand," Obama said then.
 "These now are the walls we must tear down."

 Now, as Trump drafts plans to erect a wall on the US border with Mexico, those words seem from a distant past.
-On his final overseas trip as president, Obama is working to ease concerns about the looming change in Washington.

-He told a crowd in Athens Wednesday that transatlantic ties would remain strong, no matter who occupies the Oval Office.
-But he warned that ignoring fears over globalization would end poorly for leaders.

-"This impulse to pull back from a globalized world is understandable," Obama said in the Greek capital.
-"If people feel that they're losing control of their future, they will push back."
+While he remains insistent on the values of liberal, open societies, Obama has grown more realistic about the speed and scope of change.

+"I think our politics everywhere are going to be going through a bumpy phase," Obama said.